-This book offers lively description and convincing interpretation of the most significant events, cruces and ongoing themes in German history from the end of the Second World War up to the present.
+This lively description and convincing interpretation focuses on the most significant events, cruces and ongoing themes in German history from the end of the Second World War up to the present.

 The chronologies that accompany each chapter record the most important dates, facts and names occurring in the narrative.
 Jürgen Weber`s text supplies the reader with a combination of vivid descriptive history, easily absorbed chronology, and a reliable reference work for the parallel lives of the two Germanies, a product of the Cold War.